japandotorg/melon-docs/docs/giveaways/flags.md

 	If the `<time>` argument is not specified in the giveaway command, usage of this flag will be compulsory.

 	This flag holds precedence over the `<time>` argument.

+        You can also optionally provide a timezone in the given date/time.

+        If there is no timezone provided, it defaults to UTC.

 	:::